 Inspired by When the Light of the World Was Subdued, Our Songs Came Through, an Anthology of Native Nations Poetry.

-One of the contributors, Tacey M. Atsitty and one of the editors, LeAnne Howe, will read from their own poetry and highlight the writings of other emerging Indigenous poets.
+Two of the contributors, Tacey M. Atsitty and Layli Long Soldier, will read from their own poetry and highlight the writings of other emerging Indigenous poets.
 This reading will be followed by a moderated conversation where audience members can also ask their own questions.

 Water levels have bled out,

 like it had just bitten its lip

 & was about to swell— then rip:

 of the knot swing hanging above the slow

 life flow beneath my legs, I’d have prayed

 to forget all the times he came to me

 but not wanted me: how fast it rises,